AGiggleSniffer/newcaseaudio/README.md

 - Vite
     - Compiler that turns project into raw JS.
-    - Builds one file to not have to worry about imports within Tampermonkey so we can keep clean code to develop. (also needed for Tailwind)
+    - Builds one file to not have to worry about imports within Tampermonkey so we can keep clean code to develop.

 - ESLint
     - Linter to find and catch runtime issues before running.